binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 10. Do you allow your customers to carry out regular penetration testing of production and/or test environments, also allowing the network to be in-scope?

    CSPs that allow penetration testing of their environments demonstrate that they embrace transparency and openness, if their networks stand up to penetration tests, then obviously take security seriously also.
 Ideally this is what you are looking for.
-CSPs that do not permit penetration testing of their environments, are usually trying to hide the fact that either they know they have major insecurities, skill shortages in terms of security professionals, or are unaware of where their security stature lies, and not willing to have their faults demonstrated.
+CSPs that do not permit penetration testing of their environments, are usually trying to hide the fact that either they know they have major insecurities, skill shortages in terms of security professionals, or are unaware of where their security stature lies, and not willing to have their faults demonstrated

 11. Do you have bug bounty programmes running, if so, what do they look like?

-   This is another example if the programme is run well, that the CSP is open, transparent about their security faults and willing to mitigate them as soon as possible.
+   This is another example if the programme is run well, that the CSP is open, transparent about their security faults and willing to mitigate them as soon as possible

-Focus on collection of the largest providers
+Now we will focus on a collection of the largest providers.

 #### AWS